 Attacking both living and dead trees, Armillaria Root Rot is a fungus that homeowners should to be aware of so they can protect the life of their trees.

 Armillaria root rot is one of the many micro-organisms that naturally decay stumps and roots of trees.

-While growing on a dead stump, Armillaria produces root-like structures called rhizomorphs which can grow into the soil away from an infected stump for distances of up to 60 feet.
-The fungus spreads primarily by root-to-root contact or by root-like fungal strands.
+While growing on a dead stump, Armillaria produces root-like structures called rhizomorphs which can grow into the soil.
+The fungus can reach up to distances of up to 60 feet from an infected stump.
+Also, this disease spreads primarily by root-to-root contact or by root-like fungal strands.

-Root-like fungal strands grow through the soil and adhere to the host roots that it encounters.
-It’s been reported to infect over 25 species of ornamental trees and shrubs; however, the fungus is especially prevalent on oak, which is why it is often referred to as oak root rot fungus.
+Growing through the soil, root-like fungal strands adhere to the host roots that it encounters.
+It’s been reported to infect over 25 species of ornamental trees and shrubs.
+In addition, multiple species of fruit and nut trees, ornamentals, and herbaceous plantings are affected by the fungus.
+Especially prevalent on oak, the fungus is often referred to as oak root rot fungus.

-Successfully attacked trees do not die until infections wrap around the base of the tree; yet, they can grow progressively weaker as their roots are killed and eventually become subject to windthrow (trees uprooted or broken by wind).
+Trees successfully attacked do not die until infections wrap around the base of the tree; yet, they can grow progressively weaker as their roots are killed and eventually become subject to windthrow (trees uprooted or broken by wind).

 Trees that are 15–20 years old are more tolerant to attack.
 On healthy, vigorous trees, Armillaria is not lethal, but if present, it may begin to grow when the tree dies of other causes.
 Young, and small trees are more likely to be killed by Armillaria.